arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Setting Up the Arduino IDE

 If you haven't already, head over [here](https://www.arduino.cc/en/software) and install the most recent version of the Arduino IDE along with the necessary device drivers for your computer.
-For additional details on Opta™, check out [getting started tutorial](/tutorials/opta/getting-started).
+For additional details on Opta™, check out the [User Manual](/tutorials/opta/user-manual).
 Make sure you install the latest version of the [ArduinoModbus](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) and the [ArduinoRS485](https://www.arduino.cc/reference/en/libraries/arduinors485/) libraries, as they will be used to implement the Modbus RTU communication protocol.

 ### Connecting the Opta™ Over RS-485